he Resiliency Center has reimagined its “Wellness Champions” program to the newly minted “Joy in Work” program.

 Recognizing that the ability to experience joy in work transcends the mere absence of burnout or individual wellness, joy emerges as a systemic attribute, influenced by organizational dynamics and culture.
 Its presence (or absence) reverberates across staff wellbeing and engagement, patient experience, care quality, safety, and overall organizational performance.

-Based on the Institute for Healthcare Improvement's Framework for Improving Joy in Work, the Resiliency Center’s Joy in Work program has two components:
+Based on the Institute for Healthcare Improvement's Framework for Improving Joy in Work, the Resiliency Center offers three ways to engage with Joy in Work:

-- Joy in Work Foundations Course, an annual one-day intensive training
+- Joy in Work Foundations Course, an annual all-day intensive training open to all U Health employees with tailored breakout sessions for all work roles.

 - Joy in Work Facilitator Training Program, a training and certification program to support “Joy in Work Facilitators” as they implement a Joy in Work team project or initiative over the course of an academic year.